Sean Dunne asked Bertie Ahern to help sell asset in 2010, US court told

 Prenuptial agreement

-Mr Dunne estimated that the gifts constituted about 20 per cent of his total wealth at the time.
+Mr Dunne estimated that the gifts, originally intended to be profits from sale of various properties, but subject to change under the agreement, constituted about 20 per cent of his total wealth at the time.

 Mr Dunne testified that the couple had looked into a prenuptial agreement before their 2004 marriage, but were advised that Irish law would not recognise it.
 The impetus for the agreement was the death of Ms Killilea’s best friend in Thailand in the December 2004 tsunami, Mr Dunne told jurors.
-Her death shook Ms Killilea and set her to thinking about mortality, Mr Dunne said.
+Her death shook Ms Killilea, Mr Dunne said.

 Asked why he never had the document and later handwritten documents relating to it formalised, Mr Dunne responded that the couple faced relentless scrutiny from the media and feared the documents would leak to the press.